Sharon1347/PLP-HACKATHON/README.md

 I'm Sharon Koech — a tech-savvy professional with a multidisciplinary edge.
 My background blends cybersecurity principles, clean UI design, and strategic support skills.
 I approach every project with a focus on functionality, efficiency, and security.

+📊 I’ve also integrated **Google Analytics via Google Tag Manager** (embedded in the index.html file) into my portfolio site to monitor traffic and user engagement.
+This reflects my practical knowledge of **web performance tracking**, **data-driven decision-making**, and **basic SEO awareness** — crucial for improving user experience and site reach.

-To learn more about my professional journey and design sensibility, visit my portfolio website.
+To learn more about my professional journey and design sensibility, visit my [portfolio website](https://sharonkoech.netlify.app/).

 🔨 Technologies & Tools